sneha-senn9907/Library-Database-Management-System/README.md

 # Objectives:
 1. Build a structured database to manage books, members, employees, and branches efficiently.
-2. Perform CRUD operations to maintain up-to-date records.
+2. Perform CRUD operations (create,read,update,delete) to maintain up-to-date records.
 3. Analyze overdue books, active members, and branch performance to identify areas for improvement.
 4. Automate library operations like book issuance, returns, and overdue management using stored procedures.
 5. Generate summary tables and reports for better decision-making and resource optimization.

 # Queries performed:
-# CRUD Operations
---Create: Inserted sample records into the books table.
---Read: Retrieved and displayed data from various tables.
---Update: Updated records in the member's table.
---Delete: Removed records from the Issued Status table as needed.

 # 1.Insert sample records into the books table

 	insert into books values('978-1-60129-456-2','To Kill a Mockingbird', 'Classic', 6.00, 'yes', 'Harper Lee', 'J.B.
 Lippincott & Co.')